-High-energy physics involves a truly international community, and because Argonne is not a single-purpose high-energy physics laboratory, we need to figure out how maintain a unique identity and skillset while contributing to the larger projects and issues in the field.
-Our mission requires us to undertake projects that provide benefits to the field as a whole; we are both leaders and partners.
+High energy physics involves a truly international community, with world-wide participation in several experiments.
+As a multi-mission scientific laboratory, Argonne brings to bear a unique identity and set of capabilities in contributing to the larger projects in the field.
+Argonne’s mission requires us to undertake projects that provide benefits to high energy physics as a whole; we are both leaders and partners.

-Our work is collaborative and multidisciplinary – we partner with colleagues in Argonne’s other divisions and throughout the world to create new technologies and solutions.
-The future of high-energy physics rests on an approach that combines theory, materials development, detector physics, computation and good program management.
+High Energy Physics Division’s scientific program is collaborative and multidisciplinary.
+We partner with colleagues in Argonne’s other divisions and throughout the world to create new technologies and solutions.
+The future of high energy physics rests on an approach that combines theory, materials development, detector physics, computation, and good program management.
 We share information freely to develop an aligned approach that plays to and leverages existing strengths both here at Argonne and throughout our collaborations.